-Mandaloun takes controversial Haskell at Monmouth on DQ.
+Mandaloun takes controversial Haskell at Monmouth on DQ

 OCEANPORT, N.J.
+(AP) — Trouble seems to follow Kentucky Derby runner-up Mandaloun on the racetrack.

+The bigger the race, the bigger the controversy.
+When all is said and done though, the Brad Cox-trained colt may have two Grade 1 wins.

-(AP) — Kentucky Derby runner-up Mandaloun was involved in another controversial finish, awarded the $1 million Haskell Stakes at Monmouth Park on Saturday after apparent winner Hot Rod Charlie veered in the stretch and caused Midnight Bourbon and his jockey to take a scary fall.
+Mandaloun got the first Saturday when the son of Into Mischief was awarded the $1 million Haskell Stakes at Monmouth Park after apparent winner Hot Rod Charlie veered in the stretch and caused Midnight Bourbon and his jockey to take a scary fall.

+The Haskell win also gave Mandaloun a spot in the Breeders Cup Classic at Del Mar in California early November.

+“I hope the horse is OK.
+I hope the rider is OK,” Cox said about Midnight Bourbon and jockey Paco Lopez.
+“Somebody watching the race said he might get put up.
+Watching the replay on the head-on, it looked like there would be a reversal.”

 Midnight Bourbon recovered from a tumble to the track and ran off uninjured, the on-call vet at the Jersey Shore track said.
-Jockey Paco Lopez was put on board and removed form the track in an ambulance.
-Lopez said he was OK after the race.
+Lopez was put on board and removed to the track’s medical office in an ambulance.

+Dr. Angelo Chinnici , Monmouth Park medical director, said Lopez had a soft tissue injury to his right knee and ankle and did not require further treatment.

+“My horse kicked me in the knee,” Lopez said.
+“I felt pain in my tendon there, and I couldn’t move my leg for about 10 minutes, but I am fine now I can bend my knee again.
+I think I would have won that race.”

+Jockey Flavien Prat, who rode Hot Rod Charlie, apologized the Lopez after the race.

 The track stewards immediately flashed the inquiry sign after the race and they didn’t need long to place Hot Rod Charlie, the 4-5 favorite coming off a second-place finish in the Belmont Stakes, last for interference.

-Mandaloun was awarded his first Grade I stakes win and once again was in the middle of a disputed finish.
+It put Mandaloun again was in the middle of a disputed finish.

-It’s been two months since the Brad Cox-trained colt finished second behind Medina Spirit in the Derby, the opening leg of the Triple Crown for 3-year-olds.
+It’s been two months since the the Juddemonte Farms owned-and-bred colt finished second behind Medina Spirit in the Derby, the opening leg of the Triple Crown for 3-year-olds.
 Medina Spirit subsequently tested positive for the presence of an anti-inflammatory steroid after the race and the state commission had not made a decision on whether the colt will be disqualified, awarding the Derby then to Mandaloun.

 A 3-year-old son of Into Mischief, Mandaloun ran a spectacular race Saturday.
 He hugged the rail behind Midnight Bourbon and Following Sea for the first half of the 1 1/8-mile race.
 On the turn for home after Following Sea fell back, Mandaloun and jockey Florent Geroux joined the leaders with a move along the rail.

-Roughly halfway down the stretch, Hot Rod Charlie and jockey Flavien Prat veered to the left and Midnight Bourbon was closed off, The colt, the Preakness runner-up, clipped heels with Hot Rod Charlie and went down.
+Roughly halfway down the stretch, Hot Rod Charlie veered to the left and Midnight Bourbon was closed off, The colt, the Preakness runner-up, clipped heels with Hot Rod Charlie and went down.

 Mandaloun and Hot Rod Charlie waged a furious head-bobbling battle to the wire and Hot Rod Charlie finished a nose in front.